MNT Reform apt repository

 :

-deb [arch=arm64 signed-by=/etc/apt/keyrings/reform.debian.net.asc] https://reform.debian.net/debian bookworm main
+deb [arch=arm64 signed-by=/etc/apt/keyrings/reform.debian.net.asc] https://reform.debian.net/debian trixie main

-/usr/share/keyrings/debian-keyring.gpg
+from /usr/share/keyrings/debian-keyring.gpg

 and store it in